amiresaye6/khorouga/front_end/README.md

 - [done] Add singout functionality
 - [ ] Add toasts to all that nead toasts
 - [ ] Create loading component
+- [ ] connect google places api with the creatTrip form